 Create Websites & Family Tree CDs/DVDs

-To create a website to display your Family tree, simply click on Create a Website on the Internet menu and a wizard will take you through a few simple steps, and then generate your website for you.
+To create a website to display your Family tree, simply click on Create a Website on the Publish menu and a wizard will take you through a few simple steps, and then generate your website for you.
 Creating a great-looking family tree CD or DVD is just as easy.

 An example website page.
 You can accept the default settings, or override them to configure the site as you wish.
 Visitors to your website can click on any picture or thumbnail image to see the full picture in a ‘popup’ window.